How to Sew Bias Tape. The best 3 methods out there.

 You will cover the folded tape with this extra tape.

-Then simply keep sewing.
+Then keep sewing.

 How to sew bias tape